-- A. Demonstrate correct procedures in assessing and reporting patient vital signs, handling specialized medical equipment, safety techniques and infection control. - B. Utilize knowledge of common adaptive equipment in the assessment and intervention processes of functional ambulation. - C. Demonstrate safe and proper handling techniques for self and patients during transfers, repositioning, maneuvering wheelchair, functional ambulation, and community mobility. - D. Explain the role of the OTA in using appropriate assistive technology as an integral part of occupational therapy intervention. - E. Demonstrate an understanding of the use of physical agent modalities in occupational therapy intervention.
+- A. Demonstrate correct procedures in assessing and reporting patient vital signs, handling specialized medical equipment, safety techniques and infection control. - B. Utilize knowledge of common durable medical equipment in the assessment and intervention processes of functional ambulation.

-- F. Demonstrate an understanding of the purposes and principles of making a splint as well as the indications and contraindications. - G. Demonstrate competency in assessing and calculating range of motion and muscle strength - H. Demonstrate an understanding of the role of health promotion, health literacy, and support for the quality of life, well-being and occupation for individuals to promote mental health, safety and prevention of injury and disease.
+- C. Demonstrate safe and proper handling techniques for self and patients during transfers, repositioning, maneuvering wheelchair, functional ambulation, and community mobility. - D. Explain the role of the OTA in using appropriate assistive technology as an integral part of occupational therapy intervention. - E. Demonstrate an understanding of the purposes and principles of making a splint as well as the indications and contraindications. - F. Demonstrate competency in assessing and calculating range of motion and muscle strength - G. Demonstrate an understanding of the role of health promotion, health literacy, and support for the quality of life, well-being and occupation for individuals to promote mental health, safety and prevention of injury and disease.